 I picture myself at the surface of an ocean: the course of my life is played out as a descent to the sea bed.
 As I drop down I clutch at and try to reach blurred but alluring images representing the vocation of writer, actor, comedian, film director, politician or academic, but they all writhe and ripple flirtatiously out of reach, or rather it would be truer to say that I’m afraid to leap forward and hug one of them to me.

 As always, there is approachability in everything Fry does.
-Spend more time with this warm, generous man in his guide to reading and writing poetry, something Fry considered a “primal urge” in all of us or his retelling of ancient myths, stories that gave his imagination early footing.
+Spend more time with this gentle, generous man in his guide to reading and writing poetry, something Fry considered a “primal urge” in all of us or his retelling of ancient myths, stories that gave his imagination early footing.